 Whether your alcohol intake is mild, moderate, or heavy, ask your psychiatrist if this has any effect on your condition or how this affects you.
 The same goes if you have a history of substance abuse.
 Experts suggest that around 40% of individuals with bipolar disorder may develop alcohol and/or substance abuse.
 Alcohol has a sedating effect, which could intensify bipolar disorder.

-Bipolar disorder subjects a person to feelings of intense happiness to extreme sadness back and forth.
+Bipolar disorder subjects a person to swing back and forth between feelings of intense happiness and extreme sadness.
 During these times, they view alcohol or illegal substances as numbing solutions to mood struggles.
 The calming effects of these may suspend the symptoms of bipolar for a short period.
 Once sedation is over, you may find your symptoms to be a lot worse.

 7. What to do if I miss my meds?